Once the CPD program has been developed, sponsorship may be sought.

 - Emails: no acknowledgements permitted in emails

 Optional: Sponsor passports - participants are permitted to receive a stamp/sticker for visiting a booth, and are entered in a prize draw, paid for by the physician organization, for participating.
-Any other forms of sponsor incentives, are not permitted (see below)
+Any other forms of participant incentives, are not permitted, including:

 Not permitted at any time